How women are treated poorly in Florida

 This study by smartdollar.com also looked at cities.

 Polk County ranked 91 out of 94 mid-sized areas in the USA.
-Polk County ranked almost last national in women’s pay across municipalities of all sizes – 343 out of 354.
+Polk County ranked almost last nationally in women’s pay across municipalities of all sizes – 343 out of 354.
 Mobile, Alabama, pays women better than Polk County.
-Shreveport, Louisiana pays women better than Polk County.
+Shreveport, Louisiana, pays women better than Polk County.
 Jackson, Mississippi, pays better than Polk County.

 Ouch.
 This is just terrible news for women in Florida.